Social First Content Strategy: Start with Social, End with Success

 Tips for Building Social First Content:

 - Choose social channels that your audience engages on.
-If you’re targeting a younger audience, go to Musically or Snapchat since their audience skews younger.
+If you’re targeting a younger audience, go to Musically or Youtube since their audience skews younger.
 If you’re looking for a middle-aged demographic, consider going to Facebook.

 - Create content that makes sense on that channel.
 For example, use beautifully styled lifestyle photos and video for Instagram.
 Think format and audience.